-Vaccine Administration Records from the Massachusetts Department of Public Health include all of the fields required for proper documentation of vaccine administration in accordance with the Guidelines for Compliance with Federal Vaccine Administration Requirements (RTF) and MDPH recommendations.
+Vaccine Administration Records from the Massachusetts Department of Public Health include all of the fields required for proper documentation of vaccine administration in accordance with the (RTF) and MDPH recommendations.
 The following VARs are specific for immunization clinics, children and adolescents, and adults.

 The Immunization Clinic VAR can be used in a mass vaccination clinic setting to record immunizations for multiple patients on a single page.

 The Provider Notification Letter is a sample of a letter that should be given to patients who are vaccinated in a mass clinic setting.
 Patients can then notify their primary care provider about vaccine(s) received at the clinic by mailing them the letter or giving it to them at their next appointment.

 Additional documentation materials including the Adult Immunization Record, the Lifetime Health and Vaccination Record (the "Blue Book") and the Hepatitis A Vaccination Card can be requested from the Massachusetts Department of Public Health, Division of Epidemiology and Immunization by calling 617-983-6800.